infinitered/solidarity/README.md

 ## Supported Systems
 Currently solidarity only works with Mac and Linux.
 Functionality for Windows OS is in the works.
 Please submit PRs.

-## Premium Support
+## Support

+#### Open Source
 Solidarity, as open source, is free to use and always will be.
+It's MIT Licensed and we'll always do our best to help and quickly answer issues.
+If you'd like to get a hold of us, join our [community slack](http://community.infinite.red) and look for the #solidarity room.
+#### Premium
 [Infinite Red](https://infinite.red/) offers premium Solidarity support and general mobile app design/development services.
 Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.

 ## Additional Info
 [![NPM](https://nodei.co/npm/solidarity.png)](https://npmjs.org/package/solidarity)